Updated June 23, 2023

 Android runtime layer has two sections, namely DVM and Libraries, and all the layers have only one section each.

 1. Application Layer

 The application layer is the topmost layer in the architecture, and it is the front end for the users.
-Native applications developed using Android architecture along with third-party applications are installed in this layer.
-Applications from this layer gets executed with the help of the run time layer using the classes and services provided by the framework layer.
-Example of Application is Email, Contacts, Calendar, Camera, Time, Music, Gallery, Phone, SMS, Alarm, Home and Clock.
+Native applications developed using Android architecture and third-party applications are installed in this layer.
+Applications from this layer get executed with the help of the run time layer using the classes and services provided by the framework layer.
+Example of Application is Email, Contacts, Calendar, Camera, Time, Music, Gallery, Phone, SMS, Alarm, Home, and Clock.

 2. Applications Framework Layer

 The applications Framework layer holds the classes needed to develop applications in the Android platform.
-It enables access to hardware, handles the user interface and manages resources for an application.
-The services provided by this layer are made available to the application layer for development in the form of class.
-Some of the components in the framework layer are NFC service, Notification Manager, Activity Manager, Telephony service, Package Manager and view system and used in application development as needed.
+It enables access to hardware, handles the user interface, and manages resources for an application.
+The services provided by this layer are made available to the application layer for development as a class.
+Some of the components in the framework layer are NFC service, Notification Manager, Activity Manager, Telephony service, Package Manager, and view system, and used in application development as needed.

 3. Android Runtime Layer

-Android Runtime layer is a vital part of this OS, and it contains sections like Dalvik Virtual Machine (DVM) and Core libraries.
+Android Runtime layer is vital to this OS, containing sections like Dalvik Virtual Machine (DVM) and Core libraries.
 This environment provides basic power to the applications with the help of libraries.
 Dalvik virtual machine exploits the basic inherent power of Java language in managing memory and multi-threading options to provide multiple instances to Android OS and ensure that it runs effectively.
 It leans on Kernel for threading and OS-level functionalities.
-This layer provides the services of Zygote to handle forking of the new process; Android debug bridge etc. Core Libraries provides features of Java language for the development of applications in Android OS.
+This layer provides the services of Zygote to handle the forking of the new process, Android debug bridge, etc. Core Libraries provide features of Java language for the development of applications in Android OS.